 Leading systems integrator will exhibit its extensive digital solution portfolio at the industry trade fair (Hall 5, Booth C13)

-TGW offers everything from a single source: from software, robotics and controls systems to mechatronic modules
+TGW offers everything from a single source: from software, robotics, and controls systems to mechatronic modules

-Reference projects with renowned customers
+Reference projects with renowned customers also to be highlighted

-(Marchtrenk, Austria, 21 February 2022) The TGW Logistics Group is equipped with modern technology for the digital age.
-The systems integrator will be presenting the full spectrum of its digital services at the Stuttgart intra-logistics trade fair LogiMAT (31 May to 2 June).
-Those services cover the entire lifecycle of a system, including everything from planning to implementation to live operation.
-The spotlight will be on innovations that help companies boost their competitiveness.
+(Marchtrenk, Austria, 21 February 2022) TGW Logistics Group is equipped with modern technology for the digital age.
+The automated warehouse systems integrator will be presenting the full spectrum of its digital services at the LogiMAT intralogistics trade fair in Stuttgart from May 31st to June 2nd.
+Those services cover the entire lifecycle of a system, including everything from planning to implementation to live operations.
+The spotlight will be on innovations that boost companies’ competitiveness.

 "TGW can look back on more than fifty years of experience in the development of mechatronic modules and has successfully implemented hundreds of projects worldwide as a systems integrator.
-Thanks to our ever-expanding range of digital services, our customers are in an excellent position to face the demands of tomorrow," emphasises Matthias Stötzner, Director Sales at TGW Systems Integration.
-"TGW combines expertise in software and systems to offer customised, state-of-the-art end-to-end solutions."
+Thanks to our ever-expanding range of digital services, our customers are in an excellent position to face the demands of tomorrow," emphasizes Matthias Stötzner, Director of Sales at TGW Systems Integration.
+"TGW combines expertise in software and systems to offer customized, state-of-the-art end-to-end solutions."

-The TGW booth at LogiMAT applies an open communication concept.
-In addition to modules, systems and solutions, reference projects for notable customers such as Coop, PUMA, Fource and Engelbert Strauss will also be highlighted.
+In addition to modules, systems, and solutions, reference projects for notable customers such as Coop, PUMA, Fource, and Engelbert Strauss will also be highlighted at the TGW LogiMAT booth.

 Digital Lifecycle

-The TGW Digital Lifecycle's services and products cover the three phases of planning, realisation and Lifetime Services.
-More than 600 IT specialists look after over 500 systems around the globe.
-They develop new applications, implement tools and maintain logistics centres during live operation.
+TGW’s Digital Lifecycle services and products cover all three phases of an automated warehouse system: planning, realization, and lifetime services.
+More than 600 TGW IT specialists look after over 500 systems around the globe.
+They develop new applications, implement tools, and maintain warehouses during operation.

-Efficiency, transparency and return on investment
+Efficiency, transparency, and return on investment

-The topics of efficiency, transparency and a short return on investment take centre stage in this context.
-An integration project's lifecycle takes place digitally, from the first data analysis all the way to final acceptance.
-Digital services also ensure optimum performance during live operation.
-Thus, TGW offers maximum availability and reliability, in keeping with the motto "We keep your business running."
+Efficiency, transparency, and short return on investment are top considerations for customers.
+When digital services are provided by a systems integrator like TGW, all three are realized.
+This is because a wide suite of digital tools can be used by the one integration partner to design more efficient operations, speed up planning processes, test performance and reliability, maintain optimal operations after go-live, and offer insights on overall system performance.

-To that end, TGW uses a variety of both well-established and newly-developed resources.
-Examples of digital tools for system design include 3D layouts, simulations and intelligent data analyses.
-In the realisation phase, TGW employs agile implementation, emulation and performance checks.
-In regard to operation, customers profit from virtual testing environments, remote services, proactive monitoring and more.
-The multi-award-winning picking robot Rovolution boasts a digital twin: a complete digital representation that grows alongside the physical installation and is connected to it in real time.
+TGW uses a variety of both well-established and newly developed digital tools.
+During the planning phase, these include 3D layouts, simulations, and intelligent data analyses.
+In the realization phase, TGW employs agile implementation, emulation, and performance checks.
+Once the warehouse system is operational, customers profit from TGW’s virtual testing environments, remote services, proactive monitoring, and more.
+Additionally, the multi-award-winning picking robot Rovolution boasts a digital twin: a complete digital representation that grows alongside the physical installation and is connected to it in real time.
+The use of these digital tools and others throughout the lifecycle keeps in line with the TGW motto: “We keep your business running.”

 Service from a single source: from software to mechatronics

 Companies that put their trust in TGW also have the advantage of receiving everything from a single source.
-Unlike software providers, the systems integrator plans and implements systems, produces the mechatronic components and also handles the complex software integration.
-This enables TGW to gather data from all applications, products and solutions and evaluate, visualise and optimise them in a uniform system.
+Unlike software providers, TGW is able to plan and implement systems, produce the mechatronic components, and also handle the complex software integration.
+This enables TGW to easily gather data from all aspects of the automated warehouse system for evaluation, visualization, and optimization in a uniform manner.